progit/progit/de/01-introduction/01-chapter1.markdown

 <!--If you want to check your settings, you can use the `git config -\-list` command to list all the settings Git can find at that point:-->

-Wenn Du deine Einstellungen überprüfen willst, kannst Du mit dem Befehl `git config --list` alle Einstellungen anzuzeigen, die Git an dieser Stelle (z.B. innerhalb eines bestimmten Projektes) bekannt sind:
+Wenn Du Deine Einstellungen überprüfen willst, kannst Du mit dem Befehl `git config --list` alle Einstellungen anzuzeigen, die Git an dieser Stelle (z.B. innerhalb eines bestimmten Projektes) bekannt sind:

 	$ git config --list
 	user.name=Scott Chacon